 Instant noodles eaten straight out of a foil pack.
 You just add hot water and eat it like a BAMF because cups are for wimps.

 War food.
 Literally.
 This is what the government will provide the troops should a war break out.
 It is also served during their training so they get used to it, I guess.

 Heating their food straight out of their official military lunch boxes.
 Wew.

 Sunny side-up, anyone?

 If you’d tell me that that’s the same case as say, the PMA, well, the difference is that these young men are there because they have to, not because they want to.
-I believe Singaporeans have mandatory service as well.
+I believe Singaporeans and Thais have mandatory service as well.

 Military service is a very sensitive topic in Korea.
 It’s apparently on the same level as sex scandals and in fact, a famous rapper, MC Mong, was recently sentenced to 6 months in prison for draft dodging (it has since been reduced to 120 hours of community service).
 To be honest with you, I have no idea how Korean men get trough it but apparently, they come out tougher and with more tolerance for hardships and seniority, which is a big factor in Korean society.
 Military service is almost like a 2-year, brutal coming-of-age ceremony, one that gives men a sense of honor and pride once they’re done with it.

 I’m really thankful that I met him AFTER he had done his service.
 It must suck to be in a relationship with someone who has to or has just enlisted.
 Jimmy really hated his experience in the camp but whenever I ask him if he wants his sons to go through it, his only reply is “Are you kidding me?
 Of course!”
 And he says that with conviction.